Alkr04/Albin-Kron-Portfolio/README.md

 ### Game description

-A simple platformer inspired by hollow knigth.
+A simple platformer inspired by hollow knight.
+Save your creator or drown in oil.

 ### Project info